kamballu/HDR-NRIQA-PCNN/README.md

 *perceptual_distortion* has the overall distortion score for the image.
 In the paper, the score we use is DMOS.
 In simple terms, this is just the amount of percieved noise in the HDR image.
 The larger the distortion score, the worser looking the image.
 *fmap* shows the exact locations of these distortions in the image.
 Hence heavily distorted regions will have a high value in the fmap.

 Note that the results are shown with predictions on nonoverlapping blocks of size 32x32 on the image.
 Blocks can be made by sampling around every pixel for a more continous quality map.
-This is computaionally expensive.
+This is computaionally expensive, so we donot use it here.

 ```python